udexon/PhosCloudless/FSR2_Benefits.md

 - :: New class struggle
-- Other Benefits of Free Software Revolution 2.0
+- Benefits of Free Software Revolution 2.0
 - __One word at a time__
 - __Lower Barriers__
 - __Karl Marx Class Struggle__